 Q. Where can I find the required textbooks for class?

-A. Once you are registered by the Office of Student Affairs, which will be by August, you can find your required textbooks on ISIS
+A. Once you are registered by the Office of Student Affairs, which will be by July, you can find your required textbooks on ISIS.

 - Go to ISIS.